TheTomorrowLab/WP-Asset-Manager/README.md

-WP Plugin Status - Beta
+WP Asset Status - Beta
 ==============

 A wordpress plugin that deactivates individual or all wp plugin styles and scripts per page to increase load time.